Best Practices & Reading List

 - The Focused Few — David Senra on Invest Like The Best David is maniacal and I love it

-- Jeremy Giffon: Special Situations in Private Markets — Invest Like The Best Extremely coherent, articulate and contrarian thinking about investing, purpose, focus and resiliency.
-Love this.
+- Jeremy Giffon: Special Situations in Private Markets — Invest Like The Best Extremely coherent, articulate and contrarian thinking about investing, purpose, focus and resiliency

 - Josh Koppelman on Uncapped One of the best overviews on the early stage venture capital landscape from one of the best